HermetThomas/CRISPR_demux/README.md

    -counts /path/to/first/counts_library/
 ```

-*Add '-plots' if you want to plot the distribution of gRNAs and HTOs*
+*Add '-plot' if you want to plot the distribution of gRNAs and HTOs*

 *Add '-pathways' if you want to find pathways associated to the most disciminant genes*